glenrobertson/glenrobertson.github.com/blog/_posts/2013-02-04-django-js-css-compression-with-pipeline.md

 There are a few changes you need to make to your `settings.py` to get `django-pipeline` running.
 These are:

 1. Add `pipeline` to the installed apps
-1. Change the `staticfiles` app's file storage engine to `pipeline.storage.PipelineStorage`:
+1. Change the `staticfiles` app's file storage engine to `pipeline.storage.PipelineStorage`
-1. Tell `pipeline` to use `cssmin` and `slimit` as the minification engines:
+1. Tell `pipeline` to use `cssmin` and `slimit` as the minification engines
-1. Tell `pipeline` where your css/js files are located:
+1. Tell `pipeline` where your css/js files are located

 Here is an example configuration: